Different Modes of Heat Transfer

-When there are objects which are at different temperatures or there is an object at different temperature from the surroundings, then the transfer of heat takes place so that the object and the surrounding, both reach an equilibrium temperature.
+When there are objects which are at different temperatures or there is an object at a different temperature from the surroundings, then the transfer of heat takes place so that the object and the surrounding, both reach an equilibrium temperature.

 There are three modes of heat transfer:

 Now we will discuss the rate of heat transfer or the factors on which it depends on.
-The rate of heat transfer depends on following:
+The rate of heat transfer depends on the following:

 ΔQΔt ∝ A(T1–T2)x

 So the heat transfer equation comes out to be, ΔQΔt = K A(T1–T2)x where, K is the heat transfer coefficient.
 Here if heat flow is positive then we can infer T1 > T2.
 So heat flows from higher temperature to lower temperature.
 We can see that an analogy with electricity can be drawn, here temperature plays the role of potential difference and rate of heat transfer is like current while the rest of expression is like Electric Resistance.
 Now that we have drawn an analogy, so there must be series and parallel connection here also,

 Heat Transfer in Series

 Let the temperature of the junction be T. Therefore for the first rod,